BenjaminPritchard/sp-wp-wiki-tooltip/README.md

 then inside of a page or post in WP, just embed short codes like this:

 [wiki base="SW"]Development[/wiki])

+# TODO
+* Figure out exactly how much of the original plugin (name, etc.) to change, based on "best-practices" for creating a fork.
+Currently, it still has original name, etc. I don't think we want to incorporate our changes back into original plugin.
+I think it is better to just use this fork as our starting point for custom work from here on out.
+* Maybe consider changing logic in do_wiki_shortcode(). if we have a local copy (on the LP server) of the spirit wiki definitions, we can pregenerate all the pop-ups for the spirit wiki terms, which means they will pop straight up on hover, without having to call back to the server at all.
+What we have works fine for now, but it is slower than it needs to be
+* Figure out how to version what we are doing, etc.

+# Fork History
+* Initial version 17-April-2019 by Ben

 # WP Wiki Tooltip